conjurer-rich/fast-flow-flywheel/pages/overview.md

 ## How the Flywheel Works

-The Fast Flow Flywheel is built on a set of interlocking practices that reinforce each other over time:
+The Fast Flow Flywheel™️ is built on a set of interlocking practices that reinforce each other over time:

 - **Sense Signals**: Detect early signs of friction, confusion, or misalignment in team interactions and delivery.
 - **Trigger Exploration**: Investigate the root causes behind those signals and frame the right questions to ask next.